daogster/portable_xmrig/README.md

   -h, --help            display this help and exit \
   -V, --version         output version information and exit \

-...Note: this is a latest build of C classic vesrion of the xmrig
+_Note: this is a latest build of C classic version of the xmrig_